tarantool/doc/doc/book/box/authentication.rst

    -- user U1 has write privilege on space T box.space.T:insert{1}

-For more detail are to be found in :doc:`/reference/reference_lua/box_schema/user_grant` and :doc:`/reference/reference_lua/box_schema/role_grant` in the built-in modules reference.
+More details are to be found in :doc:`/reference/reference_lua/box_schema/user_grant` and :doc:`/reference/reference_lua/box_schema/role_grant` in the built-in modules reference.